Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

 \subsection{Performance of Warm-Start Trajectories}

-The statistical properties of the warm-start trajectories produced by the transformer (SAGES-WS) are first analyzed.
-This subsection addresses two key questions related to (RQ1): \textbf{(i) To what extent do the generated warm-start trajectories satisfy the prescribed semantic specifications?} \textbf{(ii) Relative to the convex baseline, do the generated trajectories exhibit improved safety, reflecting a better understanding of the nonconvex constraint landscape?} To answer these questions, each generated trajectory is evaluated along semantic compliance and violations of nonconvex safety constraints.
-For comparison, the convex-based benchmark is also provided.
-In the free-flyer scenario, the CVX stage solves the SCP problem without enforcing the nonconvex collision avoidance constraint in Eq.~\eqref{eq:ocp_ff_obs}; instead, semantic compliance is induced through the designed waypoint, which shapes the resulting trajectory.
-In contrast, the spacecraft proximity operation scenario solves the convex waypoint-hopping constraint as CVX; trajectories generated by CVX are always semantically correct through the definition of the designed waypoint.
+It is of interest to first investigate the transformer's trajectory generation capability without the SCP refinement.
+To this end, the statistical performance of the Warm-Start (WS) trajectories of SAGES, denoted as SAGES-WS, is first investigated.
+This subsection addresses two key questions related to (RQ1): (i) To what extent do the generated warm-start trajectories satisfy the prescribed semantic specifications? (ii) Relative to the convex baseline, do the generated trajectories exhibit improved safety, reflecting a better understanding of the nonconvex constraint landscape?
+To answer these questions, each generated trajectory is evaluated along semantic correctness and violations of nonconvex safety constraints.

-The robustness to different natural-language inputs is evaluated using two command sets: \begin{itemize} \item Seen command (template) with unseen scenario: the initial conditions and goals are in-distribution but unseen, while the commands match those used in training, each pair of text and the initial state still provides an unseen scenario to the model.
-When using the command templates, the sentence string itself also becomes unseen by the model with the added numerical values. \item Unseen command (template) with unseen scenario: both the initial conditions and the text inputs are unseen during training. \end{itemize}